Housing

 Undergraduate Housing

-At the undergraduate level, MIT is a residential university.
-Of the total undergraduate student body, more than 3,400 students live in a residence hall on campus, and more than 1,000 students take advantage of living in MIT-approved fraternities, sororities, and independent living groups (FSILGs).
-Transfer students may be able to obtain housing on a space-available basis after the housing lottery for first-year students is complete.
+MIT is a residential university at the undergraduate level.
+Of the total undergraduate student body, more than 3,500 students live in a residence hall on campus, and more than 1,000 students take advantage of living in MIT-approved fraternities, sororities, and independent living groups (FSILGs).
+After the housing lottery for first-year students is complete, transfer students may be able to obtain housing on a space-available basis.

 The residential system provides an environment conducive to personal development and academic achievement.
-The achievement of both goals relies greatly on individual initiative and responsibility, as well as on effective shared governance in the residences.
-Students work with the professional staff in the Division of Student Life to support and create conditions that enhance student learning and personal development.
+Both goals rely greatly on individual initiative and responsibility, as well as on effective shared governance in the residences.
+Students work with live-in faculty and the professional staff in the Division of Student Life to support and create conditions that enhance student learning and personal growth.

-Faculty families chosen for their understanding of and interest in students live in each of the Institute residence halls as heads of house.
-They are not charged with formal academic or operational responsibilities; instead, they welcome informal associations with their residents.
-Area directors are residential staff, and each is responsible for supporting an undergraduate residence and serving as a support person for the students.
+Faculty families live in each Institute residence hall as heads of house.
+These roles do not have formal academic or operational responsibilities but instead create informal associations with their residents.
+Area directors are residential staff, each responsible for supporting an undergraduate residence and serving as a support person for the students.
 They are charged with programmatic responsibilities and are on call for any concerns in the evenings and weekends.
 In all of the Institute residence halls, graduate resident advisors support the faculty residents in providing personal assistance to undergraduates.

 With the exception of the all-female McCormick Hall, Institute residence halls have all-gender living facilities.
 Although first-year students are not guaranteed an assignment to a particular residence hall or single-gender area, every effort is made to assign students to one of their top three choices.